exerinity.dev / projects / voxity / faq

 Can you jump to a specific time or playback speed or volume?

 Yes.
 Click on the label above the scrubber and a modal will open asking for the exact value.
+Also, press your numerical keys to jump to the respective percentage in a song, for example, pressing 2 jumps to 20%.
+Holding Shift while doing this executes a half-jump, for example, pressing Shift+2 jumps to 15%.

 What metadata is required?